bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-3.md

 ## How do we match feature data to the earth?

-* In the last slide, we noted that vector data is like a game of connect the dots
+* In the last section, we noted that vector data is like a game of connect the dots
 * But how do we tell a computer where the dots are?
 * Each dot is a *coordinate* in space, with `x` and `y` positions (and sometimes `z` if we're including elevation)
 * There are thousands of different **coordinate reference systems** that are used to match points to the earth's surface